Start before the first day

 The first few days at a new job usually involve a major brain dump.
 They’re informative but probably not much fun.

-How can you share important information with newbies about the company and other employees in a fun way?
+How can you share valuable information with newbies about the company and other employees in a fun way?
 Easy . . . if you’re dealing with a group of new employees.
 Simply gather them together, hand out index cards, and ask each new hire to write down one “amazing” thing about himself that others would find interesting.
 Then collect the cards, read them aloud, and have your new employees guess which person achieved which amazing thing.
 For example, you might ask, “Can you guess which one of you rides a Harley?
 Was born in Peru?
 Had an article published in a well-known national newspaper?
 Has gone sky-diving?”

 This activity is a great and stress-free way to help forge friendships among your new hires!